 - 1 tbsp olive oil

 Quick Tip: Sauté onion, carrot, celery in oil for 3 minutes.
 Add lentils, broth, and seasoning.
 Simmer 15 minutes until lentils break down.
 Add water if too thick.
 Serve with toast.
+This healthy dinner is proof that cheap can also be delicious.
+Among all dinner ideas, lentil soup is one of the most satisfying.

 Note: Based on my experience, lentil is a great meal, especially if you let it cook on the fire for 2 hours with 25g of olive oil (or enough olive oil).
 I also use Himalayan salt for cooking.
+That makes for an even better healthy dinner experience.

-3. “Family‑Friendly” Egg Fried Rice
+3. Egg Fried Rice – A Healthy Dinner Everyone Loves

 Why I love it: Eggs are cheap, quick, and full of protein.
 Kids and adults love this.
 Use leftover rice (even better) and any frozen veggies.
+This dinner is a lifesaver on chaotic evenings.
+If you need healthy dinner ideas that please picky eaters, this is it.

 Ingredients (serves 2):